gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Join process: the process through which a joining node becomes a member of an OSCORE group.
 The join process is enforced and assisted by the Group Manager responsible for that group.

-* Join resource: a resource hosted by the Group Manager, associated to an OSCORE group under that Group Manager.
-A join resource is identifiable with the Group Identifier (Gid) of the respective group.
-A joining node accesses a join resource to start the join process and become a member of that group.
-The URI path of a join resource is fixed, and ends with the segments /group-oscore/NAME , where NAME is the name of the associated OSCORE group.
+* Group-membership resource: a resource hosted by the Group Manager, associated to an OSCORE group under that Group Manager.
+A group-membership resource is identifiable with the Group Identifier (Gid) of the respective group.
+A joining node accesses a group-membership resource to start the join process and become a member of that group.
+The URI path of a group-membership resource is fixed, and ends with the segments /group-oscore/NAME , where NAME is the name of the associated OSCORE group.

-* Join endpoint: an endpoint at the Group Manager associated to a join resource.
+* Group-membership endpoint: an endpoint at the Group Manager associated to a group-membership resource.

 * Requester: member of an OSCORE group that sends request messages to other members of the group.